With exceptional institutional support

 We offer guidance throughout the entire process

-Reach out to us with any questions along the way, from how to get a scholarship or what is FAFSA, to when to submit required forms or understand an award package letter.
+Reach out to us with any questions along the way, from how to get a scholarship or what is FAFSA, to when to submit required forms or understand a financial aid offer letter.

 There are five types of institutional scholarships you may be eligible for: